Submitted by D.H.P. Tual on Fri, 04/03/2016 - 13:20

-Global Engineers Language Skills
+Global Engineers Languages and Skills

 What is the GELS network?

-The Global Engineers Language Skills (GELS) network is an informal group of Language and Communication (LC) teachers working at technical universities and engineering departments around the world.
+The Global Engineers Languages and Skills (GELS) network is an informal group of Language and Communication (LC) teachers working at technical universities and engineering departments around the world.
 We want to improve LC teaching and learning in our institutions by working together and with a clear and confident focus on the specific communication needs of engineers, i.e. students and employees in Science, Technology, Engineering, Architecture and Mathematics.

 LC training is vital for engineers, and we believe it can be integrated more effectively in engineering education if LC teachers have a clear picture of 1) what engineers really do and how they communicate, and 2) how engineering communication can be a source of inspiration for meaningful teaching and learning activities in the LC classroom.